Foams, iterated wreath products, field extensions and Sylvester sums: Defect lines and networks

 We depict the corresponding isomorphism of functors in Figure~\ref{fig4_3}.

-Under the quotient map, $\beta_n\in G_n$ becomes the nontrivial element of $C_2$, which we may also denote $\underline{\beta}_n$.
+Recall the involution $\beta_n = (1,2^{n-1}+1)(2,2^{n-1}+2)\cdots (2^{n-1},2^n) \in G_n$ at the end of Section~\ref{subsection:iterated-wreath-products}.
+Under the quotient map, $\beta_n$ becomes the nontrivial element of $S_2$, which we may also denote $\underline{\beta}_n$.
 Multiplication by $\beta_n$ is an involutive endomorphism of $V_1$, see Figures~\ref{fig4_4} left and Figure~\ref{fig4_5}.
 Figure~\ref{fig4_4} right describes the foam that represents the corresponding endomorphism of $\Ind\circ\Res$, under its isomorphism with the tensor product functor.
 The foam consists of a flip between two $(n-1)$ facets, with the intersection interval shown in red.